Landspout: Characteristics

 Landspouts are a type of tornado that forms during the growth stage of a cumulus congestus or occasionally a cumulonimbus cloud when an updraft stretches boundary layer vorticity upward into a vertical axis and tightens it into a strong vortex.
+The parent clouds are often predominantly liquid when producing landspouts.
+Landspouts can also occur due to interactions from outflow boundaries, as they can occasionally cause enhanced convergence and vorticity at the surface.
 These generally are smaller and weaker than supercell tornadoes and do not form from a mesocyclone or pre-existing rotation in the cloud.
-Because of this lower depth, smaller size, and weaker intensity, landspouts are rarely detected by Doppler weather radar (NWS).
+Landspouts can form in the flanking line of supercell thunderstorms, following the predominant formation area of landspouts in general within updraft zones without undercutting downdrafts.
+Because of this lower depth, smaller size, and weaker intensity, landspouts are rarely detected by Doppler weather radar.

 Landspouts share a strong resemblance and development process to that of waterspouts, usually taking the form of a translucent and highly laminar helical tube.
-"They are typically narrow, rope-like condensation funnels that form while the thunderstorm cloud is still growing and there is no rotating updraft", according to the National Weather Service.
+"They are typically narrow, rope-like condensation funnels that form while the thunderstorm cloud is still growing and there is no rotating updraft", according to the National Weather Service (NWS).
 Landspouts are considered tornadoes since a rapidly rotating column of air is in contact with both the surface and a cumuliform cloud.
 Not all landspouts are visible, and many are first sighted as debris swirling at the surface before eventually filling in with condensation and dust.

 Orography can influence landspout (and even mesocyclone tornado) formation.
 A notable example is the propensity for landspout occurrence in the Denver Convergence Vorticity Zone (DCVZ).